projectsveltos/sveltos/docs/scalability/horizontal_scaling_sharding.md

 Different Sveltos components have different resource profiles.
 For example, the healthcheck-manager polls managed clusters frequently and may need more memory than the other components, while the others can run with lighter settings.
 Applying a blanket resource-limit patch to all components would either over-provision the lightweight ones or under-provision the busy ones.

 Use the `name` field in `target` to restrict a patch to one specific component.
-The `name` value is treated as a regular expression, so `hc-manager` matches `hc-manager-eu-west`, `hc-manager-shard1`, and so on — regardless of the shard key.
+The `name` value is treated as an **anchored** regular expression (kustomize wraps it as `^(?:<name>)$`).
+Because shard deployment names include the shard key (e.g. `hc-manager-shard1`), use a trailing `.*` so the pattern matches any shard suffix — for example `hc-manager.*` matches `hc-manager-shard1`, `hc-manager-eu-west`, and so on.

+Use a JSON Patch (RFC 6902) when targeting a single component.
+A Strategic Merge Patch requires a `metadata.name` in the patch body to identify the resource, but shard deployment names are dynamic (they include the shard key), so there is no fixed name to put there.
+JSON Patch operates on JSON paths directly and has no such requirement:

 ```yaml
 apiVersion: v1